zoccoler/napari-flim-phasor-plotter/README.md

 ![](https://github.com/zoccoler/napari-flim-phasor-plotter/raw/main/images/convert_to_zarr.png)

 If you have multiple slices or time-points as separated files, you can choose a folder containing the files.
-In order for the plugin to properly build a stack, the file names must contain some indication about which slice or time-point they represent, i.e., **each file name should contain a `_t` and/or `_z` followerd by a number**.
+In order for the plugin to properly build a stack, the file names must contain some indication about which slice or time-point they represent, i.e., **each file name should contain a `_t` and/or `_z` followed by a number**.

 Here are a few example templates:
 - timelapse: